sagupanda/BankBranchFinder01.02.02/replit.md

 ## Overview

 This is a Flask web application that provides IFSC code lookup functionality for Indian banks.
-The application allows users to search for bank information using IFSC codes, bank names, cities, or MICR codes.
-It processes data from an Excel file and provides a user-friendly interface for searching and displaying bank branch details.
+The application allows users to search for bank information using IFSC codes, bank names, cities, or branch names.
+It processes data from 170,671+ bank records stored in CSV files and provides a user-friendly interface for searching and displaying bank branch details.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+- Use Razorpay IFSC API for bank details search
+- Use CSV files for IFSC code search and general bank searches
+- Remove duplicate "KnowYourIFSC" branding

+## Recent Changes (July 15, 2025)

+✓ Integrated Razorpay IFSC API for accurate bank details lookup ✓ Fixed autocomplete JavaScript functionality
+✓ Removed duplicate branding text from templates
+✓ Updated data loading to use CSV files (bank_data_1.csv, bank_data_2.csv) ✓ Fixed template variables from 'branch' to 'bank_info' ✓ Successfully tested IFSC search and autocomplete functionality

 ## System Architecture